CS839/blackbox-solver-learning/README.md

 #### What are your measures of success?
 - Success would depend on the exact limitation, but is generally weakening or removing a restriction or proving that it can't be

 ---
+## Week of April 26+
+- I successfully implemetned the combined solver with an additional parameter
+- Other information and results will simply go into the final paper

+---
 ## Week of April 19